joeclark-phd/databasebook-postgres/manuscript/chapter01.md

-# Chapter 1: Introducing databases and PostgreSQL

-## How databases fit in

-Imagine that you work in a small direct-response mail order company that takes orders from customers by phone.
-Each agent in the call center downstairs has a stack of paper order forms on his desk, and when he receives an order he writes down the product name(s), quantity ordered, and the customer's address and payment information.
-He uses a calculator or computer to sum up the order total, and tells the customer how much they'll be charged.

-Periodically, a data entry worker visits the call center and picks up stacks of filled-in order forms.
-She enters each order's details into a file on her desktop computer, perhaps a big Excel spreadsheet that she's designed herself for this task.
-At the end of the day, when all the orders are entered, she sends the complete file to two other departments: fulfillment, which processes the customer's credit card and packs and ships the orders, and accounting, which calculates each salesperson's commission.

-This is the kind of process that a small business might develop when it's first getting started, and in fact, it's exactly the process that I encountered when I was first learning about databases at a small company in Maine.
-Unfortunately, simple processes like this tend to get complicated as the company gets bigger, and can become impossible to maintain.
+sses like this tend to get complicated as the company gets bigger, and can become impossible to maintain.
 Just a few of the challenges this company might face are:

 - When the business grows to the point that multiple data entry workers are needed, they must coordinate their work somehow.
 Perhaps each worker creates her own file, and they must combine them at the end of the day.
 There are many opportunities for errors to enter the system.